 Madagascar Wildlife Safari

 About the 17 Day Madagascar Wildlife Safari

 Fly back to Antananarivo and travel to the forests of Andasibe and Akanin’ny Nofy.
 Here you will walk the trails in search of the indri and other lemurs.
-You have great chances to see Madagascar’s extraordinary wildlife.
+There are great chances to see Madagascar’s extraordinary wildlife.

-Madagascar Wildlife Safari Itinerary
+Detailed 17 Day Madagascar Wildlife Safari Itinerary

 Day 1: Antananarivo